1998 Venezuelan presidential election: Campaign

 The campaign was dominated by independent candidates, as the electorate completed the turn against the establishment parties begun in 1993.
-In the final poll of the year in December 1997 Irene Sáez, a former beauty queen (Miss Universe 1981) and mayor of the Caracas district of Chacao, reached almost 70% as an independent candidate.
-However, despite spending millions of dollars on publicity, she fell below 15% within six months, as the public became increasingly sceptical of her readiness for the presidency, and as she lost credibility as an anti-establishment candidate after accepting the endorsement of COPEI.
-The other early leading candidate, the former Democratic Action leader Claudio Fermín, reached 35% in December 1997, but fell to 6% by April 1998.
+In a December 1997 poll Irene Sáez, a former beauty queen (Miss Universe 1981) and mayor of the Caracas district of Chacao, reached almost 70% as an independent candidate.
+However, despite spending millions of dollars on publicity, she fell below 15% within six months, as the public became increasingly skeptical of her readiness for the presidency, and as she lost credibility as an anti-establishment candidate after accepting the endorsement of COPEI.
+The other early leading candidate, the former Democratic Action leader Claudio Fermín, reached 35% in December 1997 but fell to 6% by April 1998.

-During 1998, it then became increasingly clear that the campaign was a race between Salas Römer and Chávez.
-Salas Römer, the governor of Carabobo and leader of the new Project Venezuela party, appeared a credible candidate as Sáez lost ground, and reached 21% in the polls in August 1998.
-However at the same time, Chávez's own campaign gained ground as he established himself with the electorate.
+During 1998, it became increasingly clear that the campaign was a race between Salas Römer and Chávez.
+Salas Römer, the governor of Carabobo and leader of the Project Venezuela party, appeared a credible candidate as Sáez lost ground and reached 21% in the polls in August 1998.
+However at the same time, Chávez's campaign gained ground as he established himself with the electorate.
 From around 5% in September 1997 to over 10% in late February 1998, Chávez registered 30% in polls taken in May 1998; by August he was registering 39%.

 The Chávez platform comprised three basic pledges.
 First to begin his presidency by abolishing Venezuela's old puntofijismo political system of two-party patronage, and opening up political power to independent and third parties.
 Second, to end corruption.
 Third, to eradicate poverty in Venezuela.
 In working to gain the trust of voters, Chávez drafted an agenda that drew heavily on his interpretation of Bolivarianism.
 Chávez also utilized his charisma and flamboyant public speaking style—noted for its abundance of colloquialisms and ribald manner—on the campaign trail to help win the trust and favor of a primarily poor and working class following.
 On one occasion, he threatened to "fry" the heads of his opponents.

-The two traditional main parties hoped that 8 November parliamentary and regional elections would give them a boost, a month ahead of 8 December presidential elections, but the poll remained a two-horse race.
+The two traditional main parties hoped that 8 November parliamentary and regional elections would give them a boost, a month ahead of 8 December presidential elections, but the poll remained a two-person race.
 At this point polls generally showed Chávez with a 6–12-point lead over Salas Römer's approximately 38% poll numbers, though in some polls he exceeded that margin.
-Both COPEI and Democratic Action now sought to endorse Salas Römer (he was reluctant to accept).
+Both COPEI and Democratic Action sought to endorse Salas Römer (he was reluctant to accept).
 COPEI persuaded its candidate (Sáez) to resign, but Democratic Action's candidate, Alfaro Ucero, refused to do so, triggering an electoral crisis as the National Electoral Council had to rule on whether the Democratic Action ballot slot belonged to the party or the candidate.
 Salas Römer agreed to accept the endorsement of COPEI and Democratic Action regional and local parties, and sought to maintain a distance to the parties' national leadership.
-In the end, it was not enough, and Chávez won a substantial majority, and won 17 of 23 states.
+In the end it was not enough, and Chávez won a substantial majority, with 17 of 23 states.